 Any trip to Beijing for Chinese New Year will be a great one, as the festive spirit will pervade your entire experience.
 Just remember that some restaurants and stores will be closed in Beijing for Chinese New Year, and others may have different operating hours.
 If you’ve got your heart set on a specific restaurant during this time, you should research in advance if it will be open.
 Restaurants on Ghost Street are a safe bet, but they may close early to set up their firework show.
 However, it will be well worth it to be able to participate in one of the most massive and incredible holidays in the world.
-A trip to Beijing for Chinese New Year is unforgettable, and we’d highly recommend it!
+A trip to Beijing for Chinese New Year, or to any of the Chinese megacities, is unforgettable, and we’d highly recommend it!

 Like this post?

 Share it on Pinterest by hovering over the picture below and clicking the red “Save” button!